 Use one font

 When you create a design that is mostly text, you should keep the font consistent.
 Though it may be appropriate to change the heading font to make it pop, most of the time, bolding a heading that is the same font as the body text is enough to set it apart.
-When you use an excess of different fonts, you risk making your design appear too busy or unprofessional.

 Don’t forget about white space